 3. Newborn Sun Hat

 If you’re going outside with baby, don’t forget to cover their head.
-The American Academy of Pediatrics recommends a wide-brimmed baby hat to shield your little one’s head from UV rays.
+A wide-brimmed baby hat shields your little one’s head from UV rays.
 Make sure that it’s big enough to cover their ears, head and the back of their neck.

 Baby sunglasses are far more than just an adorable accessory.
 They’re vital to protecting your baby’s eyes from the sun’s rays.
 Too much UV exposure can cause eye damage in babies which may lead to the development of cataracts and other eye problems.
 To safeguard your baby’s eyes, invest in a high-quality pair of sunglasses that block 99 percent of UV rays.

 Getting ready for baby’s first swim?
 Pick up an adorable baby swimsuit made from comfortable, fast-drying fabrics.
 If your baby is under six months, try to look for a long sleeve baby swimsuit that offers more coverage.
 According to a pediatrician at the FDA, it’s better for babies under six months to cover up rather than using chemical sunscreens on their sensitive skin.
 Don’t forget swim diapers!

 Some parents forget that UV rays can penetrate car windows, which can lead to accidental sun exposure for baby.
 To help protect your little one from harmful UV rays, pick up a UV car shade that will effectively block the sunlight from your windows.
 For longer car rides, consider dressing your baby in UV protection clothing as an added precaution.

 Another way to keep your baby cool in the car is by using a baby car seat cover that blocks UV light.
 For the warmer months, look for a baby car seat cover with airy fabrics and a breathable mesh panel.
 Not only will it provide better ventilation, but it will also keep the bugs away from your baby.

 8. Breathable Baby Carrier